salesforcecli/plugin-deploy-retrieve/messages/retrieve.start.md

 # wantsToRetrieveCustomFields

-Because you're retrieving one or more CustomFields, we're also retrieving the CustomObject to which it's associated.
+Because you're retrieving one or more CustomFields that you didn't specify the name for, we're also retrieving the CustomObject to which they're associated.

 # noSourceTracking